 Choke knob - Pull completely out when starting a cold engine.
-Push halfway in as engine is warming up.
-Push in completely after engine is warmed up.
+Push halfway in as the engine is warming up.
+Push in completely after the engine is warmed up.

-Oil pressure indicator - If oil pressure drops too low, the oil pressure indicator light will turn on.
+Oil pressure indicator - If the oil pressure drops too low, the oil pressure indicator light will turn on.
 If the oil pressure indicator light turns on while the engine is running, stop the engine as soon as possible.
-Check oil level and add oil as needed.
-If the oil pressure indicator light should stay on when the oil level is correct, consult your dealer.
+Check the oil level and add oil as needed.
+If the oil pressure indicator light stays on when the oil level is correct, consult an authorized Mercury dealer.

-Engine stop switch/lanyard stop switch - Push in or pull lanyard to stop engine.
+Engine stop switch/lanyard stop switch - Push in or pull the lanyard to stop the engine.
 The engine will not start unless the lanyard is engaged with the stop switch.